woa-vayu/POCOX3Pro-Guides/guide/partition-en.md

 - [ADB & Fastboot](https://developer.android.com/studio/releases/platform-tools)

 ### Notes:
+> [!WARNING]
-> **Warning** if you ever delete any partitions via diskpart, Windows will send a UFS command which would erase the entire UFS storage!
+> If you ever delete any partitions via diskpart, Windows will send a UFS command which would erase the entire UFS storage!
 - All your data will be erased!
 Backup now if needed.
-- These commands have been tested.
-- Ignore `udevadm` warnings.
 - Do not run the same command twice.
 - DO NOT REBOOT YOUR PHONE if you think you made a mistake, ask for help in the [Telegram chat](https://t.me/winonvayualt).